Planning-Inspectorate/appeal-planning-decision/test-packages/platform-feature-tests/README.md

 Sure!
 Start off looking in the `e2e` directory, this directory contains the main test driver functions.
 Then, if you want to dig into details, check out `support/flows`, the files in here are flows through the platform.
 These flows are composed of sections, which can be found in `support/flows/sections`.
+The helper functions can be found in `support/flows/pages`.
+The dummy json data can be found in `fixtures` folder, and The testcase flows can be found in `helpers`.
+Finally,
-Finally, sections can contain somewhat repetitive actions, which are defined in `support/commands.js`.
+sections can contain somewhat repetitive actions, which are defined in `support/commands.js`.

 ## What conventions are used here?